hendrasan/www.hendrasusanto.com/src/content/projects/onesmile.md

 ## Objectives

-Develop a user-friendly platform that allows Dentists and Orthodontists to easily order aligner treatments and manage patient treatment plans.
+Develop a user-friendly frontend that allows Dentists and Orthodontists to easily order aligner treatments and manage patient treatment plans.

 ## Technology Stack